Adapting to change: How to better handle change at work - main region

 Today’s world of work is evolving rapidly, with new technology and disruptions continuously shifting job responsibilities, processes and expectations.
 No wonder employers now look for people who, regardless of their role, continuously develop and nurture their ability to be able to deal with workplace changes positively.

-But adjusting to change is not a skill that comes naturally to everyone.
+But while the importance of adaptability has increased for employers, adjusting to change is not a skill that comes naturally to everyone.
 In fact, not everyone accepts change in a positive way.
 We are creatures of habit and so many of us find that change can trigger a range of emotional reactions, from mild discomfort or nerves through to intense panic or fear.

 If you struggle when facing workplace change, the good news is that shifting your mindset and adapting in a constructive way is a skill that, like any other, can be learnt.